shadow/shadow/docs/1-Installation-and-Setup.md

 ## Setup Notes

++ The `setup` script is a wrapper to `cmake` and `make`.
+Using `cmake` and `make` directly is also possible, but strongly discouraged.
++ All build output is generated out-of-source, by default to the `./build` directory.
-+ The most useful build options are:
++ Use `./setup build --help` to see all build options; the most useful build options are:
  + `-g` or `--debug` to build Shadow with debugging symbols
  + `--include` and `--library` if you installed any dependencies somewhere other than `~/.shadow`
  + `--prefix` if you want to install Shadow somewhere besides `~/.shadow`
-+ All build output is generated out-of-source, by default to the `./build` directory.
-+ The `setup` script is a wrapper to `cmake` and `make`.
-Using `cmake` and `make` directly is also possible, but strongly discouraged.

 ## System Configs and Limits

+Some Linux system configuration changes are needed to run large-scale Shadow simulations.

 ### Number of Open Files